hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/index.rst

 Objective
 =========

-To perform QM/MM simulation of XenA in complex with cofactor flavin (FMNH) and substrate Oxime (OHP), where flavin first reduces OHP to an intermediate Amine, which is further converted into corresponding Imine by dehydration reaction.
-We aim to model the respective reaction coordinates (Reactant, Transition States and Products) for each reaction.
+To decipher the newly discovered mechanistic intricacies of the conversion of oximes to amines via imines by reductive dehydration.
+Using QM/MM simulations, we aim to model the molecular structures corresponding to the respective reaction coordinates (Reactant, Transition States and Products) for each reaction pathway.
+Finally, the energy barrier would be computed using QM/MM Steered Molecular Dynamics (SMD) simulations.
+For more details about this biotransformation scheme, please read our publication doi:xxxxxx(Yet to be issued).

 Tutorial files